Opposition to the overthrow of the Hawaiian Kingdom: Protest against annexation by Liliuokalani

-Efforts by native Hawaiians
+Efforts against annexation by native Hawaiians

-Natives of the Hawaiian Islands, who strongly opposed annexation, also organized protests in response to annexation attempts.
-They rallied behind two groups: Hui Aloha ʻĀina (Hawaiian Patriotic League) and Hui Kālaiʻāina (Hawaiian Political Association).
-On January 5, 1895, native islanders staged an armed revolution, but the attempt was quelled by Republic of Hawaii supporters.
-Those leading the attempt were jailed, along with Liliuokalani, who was accused of not stopping the revolt.

 After William McKinley, who favored annexation, became President of the United States in 1897, a new treaty of annexation was signed and sent to United States Senate for approval.
 In response, the Hawaiian Patriotic League and its female counterpart petitioned Congress, opposing the annexation treaty.
 In September and October of that year, Hui Aloha ʻĀina collected 556 pages for a total of 21,269 signatures of native Hawaiians — or over half of native residents — opposing annexation.
 Hui Kālaiʻāina collected around 17,000 signatures for restoring the monarchy, but their version has been lost to history.

 Four Hawaiian delegates: James Keauiluna Kaulia, David Kalauokalani, William Auld, and John Richardson traveled to Washington, DC to present the Kūʻē Petitions to Congress which convened in December.
 After presenting the petition to the U.S. Senate and then lobbying senators, they were able to force the treaty's failure in 1898.

 However, in 1898, the Senate passed the Newlands Resolution due to the Spanish–American War; the resolution resulted in Hawaii's annexation for use as a Pacific military base.